Great job Leanne

 posted at: 16:56 | permanent link to this entry | Comments:

 YAPC 2006 Day 1 recap.
+Today was the first day for YAPC::NA

-Today was the first day for YAPC::NA 2006.
+2006.
 I went to five different presentations today.
+Some of the talks, like the talk on

-Tonight, I have some free time to sit back and relax.
-I'm going to try to work on some Perl code tonight and get ready for tomorrow.
+work on some Perl code tonight and get ready for tomorrow.

 posted at: 21:13 | permanent link to this entry | Comments: